-Session on policy directions for the regulation of Healthcare was indeed insightful to understand the situation at a policy level.
-It consisted of a panel of Dr Sanjay Nagral, representative of senior surgeon and representative of Forum for Medical Ethical Society (FMES)two research officers from National Human resource Centre (NHRC), Dr Vinod Paul, a Member of NITI Aayog.
-The panel discussion was organised to engage with policy makers on private sector regulation and hear from them about policy position and further direction towards regulating the private sector.
-While responding to participants questions concerning Pradhan Mantri Jan Arogya Yojana (PMJAY), Paul asserted that NITI Aayog is instrumental in crafting the PMJAY scheme to look at healthcare holistically for achieving UHC.
+The session on policy directions for the regulation of healthcare was indeed insightful to understand the situation at a policy level.
+It consisted of a panel of Dr Sanjay Nagral, representative of senior surgeon and representative of Forum for Medical Ethical Society (FMES), two research officers from the National Human Resource Centre (NHRC), and Vinod Paul, a Member of NITI Aayog.
+The panel was organised to engage with policy makers on private sector regulation and hear from them about policy positions and further direction towards regulating the private sector.
+While responding to participants’ questions concerning Pradhan Mantri Jan Arogya Yojana (PMJAY), Paul asserted that NITI Aayog is instrumental in crafting the PMJAY scheme to look at healthcare holistically for achieving UHC.
 The government is committed to increase healthcare spending and reaching 2.5% of GDP by 2025 is the set target.
 The health system today has quality and standards issues but PMJAY allows to improve, without bringing into laws and regulations.
 NHRC officials provided an update on patients’ rights charter, saying, they have asked the Ministry of Health (MoH) regarding enactment of charter however MOH has diluted those 17 points in the charter accepted by NHSRC.
 Dr Nagral made interesting points that the insurance schemes have brought in certain ability in people to access the care which they otherwise could not access.
 Also, these schemes have played positive role also helping to control the cost in other hospitals in the vicinity which are not part of schemes.

 Grievance redressal mechanism

-In the session on grievance redressal for patient victims & the role of State Medical Councils (SMC), Kanchan Pawar from SATHI provided an overview of current platforms for grievance redressal such as SMC, Medical Council of India (MCI), consumer court and criminal court and raised the concern about ineffective GR process.
+In the session on grievance redressal for patient victims and the role of State Medical Councils (SMC), Kanchan Pawar from SATHI provided an overview of current platforms for grievance redressal such as SMC, Medical Council of India (MCI), consumer court and criminal court and raised the concern about ineffective GR process.
 Drawing upon the own experience, Shishir Chand from People for Better Treatment (PBT) criticised the unaccountable MCI and SMC.
-Dr Arun Mitra, the Former Chairman of Ethical Committee, Punjab Medical Council.

-.. highlighted the positive actions taken by Punjab Medical Council, such as issuing notice to doctors against accepting gifts from pharmaceuticals, being ghost faculty in colleges, endorsement of products and commission practice, exemplifying the kind of role medical councils could and should play.
+Dr Arun Mitra, the Former Chairman of Ethical Committee, Punjab Medical Council. highlighted the positive actions taken by Punjab Medical Council, such as issuing notice to doctors against accepting gifts from pharmaceuticals, being ghost faculty in colleges, endorsement of products and commission practice, exemplifying the kind of role medical councils could and should play.

 Social accountability of health insurance schemes and socialising the health system